vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/create_a_second_warehouse.rst

 .. important::
    The options below will only appear if the :guilabel:`Multi-Step Routes` checkbox is enabled in :menuselection:`Configuration --> Settings` under the :guilabel:`Warehouse` heading.
-For more information about routes and how they work in Odoo, see :ref:`Using Routes and Pull/Push Rules
+For more information about routes and how they work in Leansoft, see :ref:`Using Routes and Pull/Push Rules
    <use-routes>`.

 - :guilabel:`Incoming/Outgoing Shipments`: select the routes that incoming and outgoing shipments